 - Dye your eggs.

-- Add in a color mixing lesson too!
+- While dying the Easter eggs, add in a color mixing lesson too!
 We added the blue to this pink after to make purple.

 - Let dry and remove the stickers.
 Some came off easily, some did not.